rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 ![img](http://s3.amazonaws.com/rhodocs/rhostudio-tutorial/rhosimulator-web-inspector-4.0.png)

-##Licensing
-When attempting your first build, a prompt will appear asking for rhomobile.com login credentials.
-All versions of RhoMobile Suite require registration at rhomobile.com.
-Licensees of Rhodes / RhoElements also must apply their license to the software before first time use.
-For more information, please refer to our [licensing guide](licensing).

 ## Related reading
 Now that your first application is ready to run, there are some other topics you should become familiar with: